Komodo/komodo-website/src/pages/blog/2014-03/show-absolute-position-in-statusbar.html.md

 author: Care Hoffman
 date: 2014-03-31
 tags: [macro, javascript, editor, print, dump, doc, position]
-description: At a glance, see where in the document your current cursor position is relative to the first character.
+description: Ever wanted to easily see where in the document your current cursor position is relative to the first character?
+It's quite easy to override a built-in Komodo function to update your statusbar and show this information.
 layout: blog
 ---